Ever wonder what essential pieces of information you need on your website? Here’s a checklist of our six must-haves!

 1. Use a Hosting Platform

 When selecting a web hosting service, it’s important that you pick a platform that offers high-quality performance, superb security features, and reliable customer service.

-WordPress is one of the most user-friendly platforms that allows customization for you to maximize SEO.
+WordPress is one of the most user-friendly platforms that allows customization for you to maximize SEO on your website.
 If you want something less technical, you can opt for Photoshelter, a platform that specifically caters to the needs of a photography business in terms of image sharing, storage, and marketing.

 2. Select a Cohesive Theme